Abd-007/Switch-Emulators-Guide/README.md

 **Note:** The downloads are given in the guides wherever necessary.
 But if you just need to get the downloads, you can get them by clicking below.

-[Downloads](https://github.com/Abd-007/Switch-Emulators-Guide/blob/main/Links.md) (Includes Keys, Firmware, Games and Shaders
+[Downloads](https://github.com/Abd-007/Switch-Emulators-Guide/blob/main/Links.md) (Includes Keys, Firmware, Games and Shaders and a few others)

 ### Guides